gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 If this wasn't "in case", Maddy didn't know what would be.

 Her feet hit the bot squarely in its midsection.
-She *kicked* as hard as she could.
+She kicked as hard as she could.
-The force of it toppled the bot backward into the river and sent her tumbling awkwardly in the other direction.
+The force of the blow toppled the bot backward into the river and sent her tumbling awkwardly in the other direction.
 She landed with a splash that soaked whatever parts of her had still been dry.